algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 In Bubble.io, repeating groups are used to display lists of items dynamically.
 Each repeating group contains a group that encapsulates the different sections and objects of the repeating group.

-The structure is different for pages containing repreating groups: the repeating group is encapsulated in a group, and contains a group that contains the different sections and objects of the repeating group.
+The structure is different for pages containing repeating groups: the repeating group is encapsulated in a group, and contains a group that contains the different sections and objects of the repeating group.

 ```mermaid